 You may request access to, correction of, or deletion or de-identification of personal information we hold about you, subject to applicable law.
 These rights are not absolute and may be subject to legal and operational limitations.
 We may, for example, be required or permitted to retain certain information to comply with legal obligations, to establish, exercise or defend legal claims, to demonstrate compliance with regulatory requirements, to protect our legitimate interests, or to ensure the security and integrity of the Services.

-To submit a request to access, update, correct or delete personal information, or to exercise any other privacy right, you must contact us using the channels specified in Section 12 (CONTACT DETAILS AND DATA ENQUIRIES).
-We may require you to provide sufficient information to verify your identity before processing your request, in order to safeguard the security and integrity of personal information.
+To submit a request to access, update, correct, delete or de-identify personal information, or to exercise any other privacy right, you must contact us using the channels specified in Section 12 (CONTACT DETAILS AND DATA ENQUIRIES).
+We may require you to provide sufficient information to verify your identity before processing your request.

-We will respond to valid requests within the timeframes required by applicable law, or within a reasonable time where no specific timeframe applies.
+We will respond to valid requests within a reasonable period.
 If we are unable to comply with your request, we will explain, to the extent permitted by law, the reasons for our decision and describe any complaint mechanism available to you.

-All enquiries, requests, complaints or correspondence relating to this Privacy Policy or any privacy matter must be submitted in writing using the contact details set out below.
+All enquiries, requests, complaints or correspondence relating to this Privacy Policy or any privacy matter (including advertising preferences and opt-out requests) must be submitted in writing using the contact details set out below.

 Email Address: support@clickandplaygames.com